 TennCan Training Day!

 TennCan's first-ever crowdsourcing campaign hit its first goal of $1,000 and is already well on its way to a new goal of $2k.
-Many thanks to all the donors, sharers and other supporters who pitched in and made possible an awesome training event on August 11.
+Many thanks to all the donors, sharers and other supporters who made possible an awesome training event on August 11.

 Tennesseans on TennCan